After middle school, you’re going to have to go to high school. That’s just the way things are (sorry).

 In school, you’ll be tested on the same elements of language you would be if you took any other language: reading, writing, listening, and speaking.
 However, if you study outside of school, you can sort of mix up the order you learn these.
 You can learn languages more naturally by studying speaking first and learning to speak long before you pick up a pen.

 Unfortunately, in school you won’t be so lucky.
 Your studies will be far more academic than classes with a private tutor.
 This is because the main goal of studying Japanese at school is to pass exams, not to actually learn to speak the language.
-Of course, this doesn’t mean that you can’t learn to speak the language in your high school Japanese classes.
+Of course, this doesn’t mean that you can’t learn to speak the language in your high school Japanese lessons.

 If just means that you’ll get less time to practice speaking the language because there are tests to take (sorry!).
 On the other hand, learning the language in the free time gives you the freedom to master the language in any order you want.